0x6f677548/intellireading-api_server/README.md

 #### general nginx access log
 sudo goaccess .log/api_proxy/nginx-access.log --log-format='%h %e %^[%d:%t %^] %v "%r" %s %b "%R" "%u" %^' --date-format='%d/%b/%Y' --time-format='%H:%M:%S'

-### view logs
-Logs are sent to otel_collector, that should fwd to new-relic.

-### connecting to the host server
-`ssh user@server -i ~/.ssh/private_key_file`
-where:
-- user is the username
-- server is the server name or ip address
-- private_key_file is the private key file

- If the server is hosted in GCP, make sure the public key is added to the project metadata and mapped to the username

 ### mapping a local folder to a remote folder on the server
  Ensure you have a config file in ~/.ssh/config with the following content: